ashandoak/ashandoak.github.io/README.md

 I think the question of nervousness is an interesting one.
 I've been teaching full-time since 2014, on average probably eight courses per year, so somewhere around 60 or 70 courses over the last eight or so years.
 I'd say that on average the level of nervousness that I feel prior to a class has lessened significantly over the years, but I think to some degree it is still sometimes there - especially prior to a first class in the semester when I'm meeting new students for the first time.
 It's not the type of thing that typically lasts, though, and I would say that I have an overall different outlook on the subject of nervousness, compared to Winston's position on it.

-In refernce to the formula above: I think the times that I have been *most* nervous have been those times when my *K* value has been too small.
+In reference to the formula above: I think the times that I have been *most* nervous have been those times when my *K* value has been too small.
 Especially in my early days of teaching, when I was working primarily as a sessional, I was willing to take any courses that were offered to me, even if they were pretty far outside my area of expertise.
 But I think my *p* value, in those cases, often made up for it.
 Of course, one might also argue that now that I am more established and teach fewer courses outside of my wheelhouse that a reduced nervousness is to be expected.
 Correlation, or causation?

 That said, there must be an 'upper bound' on *K*, at least in the context of *p* and *t*.
 A large *K* cannot completely compensate for a completely negligible *t*.
 And I think there is a lot to be said about *types* of knowledge that might overlap with elements of *t*.
 In particular, I think that while Winston is absolutely right in what he presents in terms of *how to speak* in front of a class, and these types of lectures certainly have their place in the education system, there is increasing interest today in alternative pedagogical strategies that compliment lecture.
 Speaking certainly has it's place there, but do all of Winston's tools?